-Hopscotch Music Festival returns to downtown Raleigh to celebrate it’s tenth year this September 5-7.
-Featuring more than 130 bands over 3 days, Hopscotch is known for adventurous lineups, memorable performances, and a fan-friendly atmosphere.
-From a large outdoor main stage in Raleigh City Plaza to intimate club shows, the festival offers music in almost every genre imaginable—rock, hip-hop, metal, folk, electronic, experimental, and more—and its programming highlights this diversity each year.
+Hopscotch Music Festival returns to downtown Raleigh to celebrate it’s eleventh year this September 9-11, 2021.
+Hopscotch is known for adventurous lineups, memorable performances, and a fan-friendly atmosphere.
+The festival offers music in almost every genre imaginable—rock, hip-hop, metal, folk, electronic, experimental, and more—and its programming highlights this diversity each year.

 From its inception in 2010, Hopscotch has been a signature event for the creative community of Raleigh, North Carolina.
 Approximately 25% of the festival’s performers hail from in-state—a figure few, if any, nationally recognized music festivals can claim.
-With official programming stretching across 12 walkable venues, Hopscotch is a city-wide celebration for locals and fans visiting from faraway locales.
+Hopscotch is a city-wide celebration for locals and fans visiting from faraway locales.

 “The premiere experimental and underground festival in America”—Ad Hoc

 “Hopscotch is a weird and wonderful festival largely because no one group of people define it.
 It is not just for industry types.
 It is not just for teenagers with floral crowns.
 It is not just for the Glow People.
 And by being for no one in particular, it ends up being for everyone.
 In three days of music, I met all of those types, plus married couples, college kids, cratediggers, in-towners and out-of-towners.
 Come one, come all.”—Brightest Young Things

 “Hopscotch Music Festival is one of the best and most eclectic music festivals in America.” —Spin